dnmmrdr/MMM-NCTtimes/README.md

 ## Credits

-The main inspiration for this project comes from [https://github.com/jrmedd/nct-buses](https://github.com/jrmedd/nct-buses).
-This project has a different aim and is wrote in python, however the idea of scraping the NCT site came from this project, in the end I did not use any of the code within this module but without me finding that project (and jrmedd kindly open sourcing the project), this module wouldn't exist so a huge thanks to [jrmedd](https://github.com/jrmedd/)
+The main inspiration for this project comes from [jrmedd/nct-buses](https://github.com/jrmedd/nct-buses).
+Whilst this project does not borrow and code from there, without me finding that project (and jrmedd kindly open sourcing the project), this module wouldn't exist so a huge thanks to [jrmedd](https://github.com/jrmedd/)

 ## Installation